top of page

 This model is the most common Beauty in circulation today.

-The obvious design change was movement of the meter cell to surround the lens (another popular trend in early 1960s camera design).
+The obvious design change was movement of the meter cell to surround the lens (a popular trend in early 1960s camera design).
 The rationale was the light cell was closer to the lens, and more accurately "saw" what the lens captured.
 A bonus was that if a filter was fitted, it covered the meter cell, and so no user exposure compensation adjustment was required.

 A subtle but significant improvement was the addition of a range-finder style handle to the lens aperture ring, which made the control easier to find unseen, and consequently encouraged shutter priority exposure setting.